 A subdural hematoma is a common finding in abusive head trauma.
 Acceleration-deceleration force causes the brain to move within the fixed venous channels and skull.
 Hemorrhages occur in the subarachnoid and subdural space if there is tearing of the superficial cortical veins.

 Rib fractures in an infant are common with child abuse.
 They occur by squeezing the infant’s chest, which generates anterior-posterior compressive forces resulting in fractured ribs.
 Accidental rib fractures are very uncommon.
 Most caregivers will deny a history of trauma.
-The fractures are detected on routine chest X-ray or a skeletal survey.
+The fractures are detected on routine chest X-rays or a skeletal survey.
 Rib fractures from CPR are also very rare.
 Essentially, any infant or child with a rib fracture and a history that does not strongly support legitimate trauma should induce further clinical investigation, which should include a chest X-ray and a skeletal survey.